-Smart contract wallets are much talked about recently.
+Smart contract wallets have been much talked about recently.
 And there is a good reason for it: they are offering a much better user experience, making DeFi more accessible to people new to it, and have features previously unavailable, amongst other things.
 In this article, we will look into what smart contract wallets are, how they work, and what their benefits are.

 - Smart contract wallets are crypto wallets powered by smart contracts